-The Bloody Ape is a 1997 American comedy horror exploitation feature film produced and directed by Keith J. Crocker from a screenplay co-written with George R. Reis.
+The Bloody Ape is a 1997 American comedy horror film produced and directed by Keith J. Crocker from a screenplay co-written with George R. Reis.
 The movie stars the latter and Paul V. Richichi, Larry Coster, Arlene Hansen and Chris Hoskins.

 Originally shot for next-to-nothing, The Bloody Ape is a homage to low rent exploitation cinema that does its job a little too well.
 While the combination of a man in an ape suit, sloppy gore and naked women should ensure a degree of fun, this doesn’t really cut it.

 The story concerns carnival barker Lampini, who runs an act with his pet gorilla and has an ill-defined relationship with fianceé Ginger.
 The gorilla escapes and goes on the rampage, murdering Ginger and her flatmates, a racist garage mechanic, a Jewish stereotype and various other people.
 Meanwhile, racist cop LoBianco is determined to blame the spate of killings on a black man.

 Shot on Super 8 film, The Bloody Ape certainly looks like an Andy Milligan reject, but it doesn’t quite manage to capture the demented feel that made so many of those earlier films fascinating.
 The racist satire isn’t subtle or well-written or acted enough to actually work as satire – although director Keith Crocker defends it in the accompanying documentary and claims the film to be anti-racist, it’s hard to avoid thinking this is just for shock value.

 Bad taste, however clumsy, is forgivable – being boring isn’t.
 And the first half of this film is entirely lacking in bloody ape action.
 There’s only so much you can take of bad actors spouting bad dialogue, and this stretches the limits.